hku-mars/M2Mapping/README.md

   source devel/setup.bash # or setup.zsh
   roslaunch neural_mapping rviz.launch
   ```
-  Clip the `FPS Motion` button to enable FPS control, and you can use the `W`, `A`, `S`, `D` keys to move around the map.
+  Click the `FPS Motion` button to enable FPS control, and you can use the `W`, `A`, `S`, `D` keys to move around the map.
 Drag the view to activate and control the view with the mouse.
 - For post-training visualization, you can use the following command:

   ```bash